niell-ion/TXRX-Doc-Hub/docs/switchgap.md

 ### Calibration

-* Hold both buttons to enter calibration mode
+* Hold both ``left`` and ``right`` buttons for ``5 seconds`` to enter calibration mode
+* Throw the switch to the position of the sensor being calibrated
+* To set the offset for each detector, hold down the corresponding button for 2 seconds until the LEDs blink
-* Maximum gap distance is ``13.75mm``, sensors will not read further
+* The maximum gap distance that can be set is ``13.75mm``, the furthest the sensors can read